menu icon

 Sara Barker: Separation in the Evening (a celestial blossom before the yellow house) 2015

-Separation in the Evening (a celestial blossom before the yellow house) is a ten foot-tall, metal sculpture.
-The work not only brings sculpture to Jupiter Artland’s landscape but also an artist’s apprehension of painting, colour and light – an interdisciplinary approach characteristic of Barker’s practice.
+Separation in the Evening (a celestial blossom before the yellow house) is a ten foot-tall, metal sculpture by artist Sara Barker.
+The work not only brings sculpture to Jupiter Artland’s landscape, but also an artist’s impression of colour and light through painting – an interdisciplinary approach that is characteristic of Barker’s practice.

-“A first encounter with the outdoors as a space to make art for takes a shift in perception, and a sensitive navigation of the sculptural pivots, topographical and geomantic landmarks unique to Jupiter Artland, especially because unlike a gallery environment, the landscape here is constantly evolving, plumping in summer to create flood-lit enclosures, and pockets of space, that reveal and illuminate themselves in different ways through the seasons.”
+‘A first encounter with the outdoors as a space to make art for takes a shift in perception, and a sensitive navigation of the sculptural pivots, topographical and geomantic landmarks unique to Jupiter Artland, especially because unlike a gallery environment, the landscape here is constantly evolving, plumping in summer to create flood-lit enclosures, and pockets of space, that reveal and illuminate themselves in different ways through the seasons.’
+Sara Barker